Principality of Polotsk: Decline

 After his defeat at the Battle on the river Nemiga and temporary imprisonment, Vseslav died, and the principality was divided between his surviving sons.
 Polotsk was splintered between various smaller fiefs – the Principality of Minsk, Principality of Vitebsk, Principality of Druck, Principality of Jersika, and Principality of Koknese.
 Local princes waged wars against each other trying to assert control over Polotsk.
 At last the rulers of Vitebsk emerged victorious.
-For short periods of time, the neighbouring Principality of Smolensk also claimed control over some lands of the principality.
+For short periods, the neighbouring Principality of Smolensk also claimed control over some lands of the principality.

 Beginning in the mid-12th century there were changes in the lands to the west of the Principality.
 The fortress of Riga became the main military basis of the Livonian Brothers of the Sword.
-In 1209 German crusaders conquered the principalities of Jersika and Koknese in the southeast of today's Latvia, which had previously been under control of Polotsk, forcing Polotsk to permit free travel to German merchants in 1212 and ending Livonian tributes.
+In 1209 German crusaders conquered the principalities of Jersika and Koknese in the southeast of today's Latvia, which had previously been under the control of Polotsk, forcing Polotsk to permit free travel to German merchants in 1212 and ending Livonian tributes.
 In 1227 Smolensk ceded Polotsk by treaty to the city of Riga.

 Annals affirming the alliance and united military campaigns policy of Polotsk and Lithuania.
-For example, The Chronicle of Novgorod informs about "Izyaslav had been set to be Knyaz in Luki and covered Novgorod from the Lithuanians" in 1198 while Luki is situated on the east from Polotsk.
+For example, The Chronicle of Novgorod informs about "Izyaslav had been set to be Knyaz in Luki and covered Novgorod from the Lithuanians" in 1198 while Luki is situated on the east of Polotsk.

 The Principality of Polotsk escaped the Mongol invasion of Rus' in 1237–1239.
 However, pagan Lithuanians began consolidating lands of the principality, and in 1240 Polotsk became a vassal of the Grand Duchy of Lithuania.
 It officially became part of Lithuania in 1307, though it retained some degree of local autonomy until the 1390s.
 Then the principality was abolished and became part of the Połock Voivodeship.